AI-SDC/ACRO/README.md

 This repository holds the Python ACRO package.
 An R wrapper package is available: [ACRO-R](https://github.com/AI-SDC/ACRO-R).

+A GUI for viewing and approving outputs is also available: [SACRO-Viewer](https://github.com/AI-SDC/SACRO-Viewer)

-ACRO (Automatic Checking of Research Outputs) is an open source tool for automating the statistical disclosure control (SDC) of research outputs.
-ACRO assists researchers and output checkers by distinguishing between research output that is safe to publish, output that requires further analysis, and output that cannot be published because of substantial disclosure risk.
+ACRO (Automatic Checking of Research Outputs) is an open source tool for automating the [statistical disclosure control](https://en.wikipedia.org/wiki/Statistical_disclosure_control) (SDC) of research outputs.
+ACRO assists researchers and output checkers by distinguishing between research output that is safe to publish, output that requires further analysis, and output that cannot be published because of a substantial risk of disclosing private data.

-It does this by providing a light-weight 'skin' that sits over well-known analysis tools, in a variety of languages researchers might use.
+It does this by providing a lightweight 'skin' that sits over well-known analysis tools, in a variety of languages researchers might use.
 This adds functionality to:

 *   identify potentially disclosive outputs against a range of commonly used disclosure tests;
 *   suppress outputs where required;
 *   report reasons for suppression;
 *   produce simple summary documents TRE staff can use to streamline their workflow.

 ![ACRO workflow and architecture schematic](docs/schematic.png)